OpenThePaths2026

 Conference Summary

 OpenThePaths 2026 brings together community advocates, agencies, DOTs, and transit providers to learn how to use and maintain OS-CONNECT and allied statewide data.
 Over two days, participants explore real workflows for ADA compliance, Vision Zero, Safe Routes to School, and accessibility scoring that can be done in minutes, not months.
-Day 1 is organized as a user convening with shared morning sessions and parallel afternoon tracks; Day 2 focuses on power, policy translation, sustainability, and role-based collaboration.
+Day 1 is organized as a user convening with shared morning sessions and shared afternoon sessions; Day 2 focuses on power, policy translation, sustainability, and role-based collaboration.

 Back to top